mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 Method
 --------

 To improve the performance of our function approximator we need an error measure and an update rule.
-These two parts work tightly in the learning cycle of every supervised learning technique.
+These two components work tightly in the learning cycle of every supervised learning technique.
 Their use in reinforcement learning is not much different from how they are used in a classification task.
 In order to understand this section you need to refresh some concepts of [multivariable calculus](https://en.wikipedia.org/wiki/Multivariable_calculus) such as the [partial derivative](https://en.wikipedia.org/wiki/Partial_derivative) and [gradient](https://en.wikipedia.org/wiki/Gradient).

 ![Function Approximation Training]({{site.baseurl}}/images/reinforcement_learning_function_approximation_training_cycle.png){:class="img-responsive"}